rsans/springboot-lab-series/doc/06_adding_repository_layer.md

 That's all.
 When extending the JpaRepository interface, we have at our disposal the necessary methods to persist the entity.

+## Update the service layer to use the new repository

 Let's now modify the service layer, to make use of the repository to save a client and recover it.